sarisssa/test-api/docs/TESTING.md

 ## 3. Integration Test Harness

 We are standardising on Docker Compose for shared infrastructure.
 Until the compose files land, you can mimic the staging stack manually:
+You can skip steps 3 and 4, assuming you have steps 1 and 2 set-up, just run step 5 with `localstack`, `api` and `match-processor` running.

 1. **Redis**
    ```bash